hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 01 : Sliding Window.md

 ## 🌟 String Anagrams (hard)
 https://leetcode.com/problems/find-all-anagrams-in-a-string/

-Given a string and a pattern, find all anagrams of the pattern in the given string.
+> Given a string and a pattern, <b>find all anagrams of the pattern in the given string</b>.

-Every anagram is a permutation of a string.
+Every <b>anagram</b> is a <b>permutation</b> of a string.

 As we know, when we are not allowed to repeat characters while finding permutations of a string, we get `N!` permutations (or anagrams) of a string having `N` characters.
 For example, here are the six anagrams of the string `“abc”`:
 - abc
 - acb
 - bac